nimrossum/pcpp/week01/code-exercises/answers.md

 Note: In your explanation, please use the concepts and vocabulary introduced during the lecture, e.g., critical sections, interleavings, race conditions, mutual exclusion, etc

 We have eliminated the possibility of unintentional interleaving of operations by locking the critical section of the program when accessed by the threads.
 In short, we have made 'increment' an atomic operation.
+We ensured mutual exclusion in the critical section.

 ## 5